roger-castaldo/MQContract/Core/Readme.md

 ##### Summary

-Thrown from a the ContractedConnection or the MappedConnection when there is no underlying service that supports the Ping call
+Thrown from the ContractedConnection or the MappedConnection when there is no underlying service that supports the Ping call

 <a name='T-MQContract-QueryExecutionFailedException'></a>
 ## QueryExecutionFailedException `type`